kubewarden/docs/docs/operator-manual/telemetry/tracing/01-quickstart.md

 ---
-sidebar_label: "Tracing Quickstart"
+sidebar_label: Tracing quickstart
-title: ""
+title: Tracing quickstart
+description: A tracing quickstart for Kubewarden.
+keywords: [kubewarden, kubernetes, tracing, quickstart]
 ---

-# Tracing

 This section illustrates how to enable tracing support of Policy Server.